-When my son, began biting his nails soon after beginning school I realized that I was being too pushy wanting him to be the best and the other reason was his school was not at all child-friendly.
-I found a job in a residential school, which gave both of us the space to relax and be safe.
-His nail-biting miraculously disappeared.
+When my son, began biting his nails soon after beginning school I realized that I was being too pushy wanting him to be the best.
+The other reason I concluded was his school was not at all child-friendly.

 When the Throat chakra is functioning we become conscious of the person we are, the internal and real worlds that make us who we are.
 It helps us express ourselves creatively and effectively

 Instead of taking your child to a specialist for his abnormal compulsive behaviors or OCD.
 The most honest and sensible course of action is to do a little self-introspection.
 Make a checklist of how your behaviors or actions have impacted your child.